Serverless-Devs/Serverless-Devs/docs/zh/command/init.md

-  -y                              Assume that the answer to any question which would be asked is yes --parameters <parameters>       Initialize with custom parameters --app-name <appName>            Modify default Application name -h, --help                      Display help for command
+  -y                              Assume that the answer to any question which would be asked is yes --parameters <parameters>       Initialize with custom parameters --app-name <appName>            Modify default Application name --no-overwrite                  Only overwrite files with the same name -h, --help                      Display help for command
 ```